 The main assembly of Wendelstein 7-X was concluded in 2014, the first plasma was produced on 10th December 2015.
+Till the end of March 2023, the plant is again in experimental operation.

 Come along for a virtual tour!